 Taran Zhu says: Go back and ruin your own land!

 - He gets proven entirely right by the Horde in 5.3 when they carve up the holiest of holy ground to the Pandaren and recover the heart of the Old God Y'Shaarj.
 Taran Zhu rather understandably is outraged by this and threatens the Horde, ordering them to leave Pandaria.
-Sunwalker Dezco is able to talk Taran into giving them until the end of the season, but if things aren't made right by then the Shado-Pan will make the Horde leave.
+Sunwalker Dezco is able to talk Taran into giving them until the end of the season to fix what Garrosh has done, but if things aren't made right by then the Shado-Pan will make the Horde leave.

 - And then in patch 5.4, Garrosh revives the Heart of Y'Shaarj, summons the Sha of Pride, and completely destroys the Vale of Eternal Blossoms.